WalletConnect/walletconnect-docs/versioned_docs/version-1.0/legacy-clients.md

 );
 ```

-## Migrating from NodeJS Client
+## Migrating from Node.js Client

-Migrating from the NodeJS client to the isomorphic client you need to replace with the new client package and update the constructor arguments.
+Migrating from the Node.js client to the isomorphic client you need to replace with the new client package and update the constructor arguments.

 ```bash npm2yarn
 npm uninstall --save @walletconnect/node npm install --save @walletconnect/client
 ```

-Previously the NodeJS client required you to pass the clientMeta as part of the second argument, however now the clientMeta is part of the first argument.
+Previously the Node.js client required you to pass the clientMeta as part of the second argument, however now the clientMeta is part of the first argument.

 **Before**